platformsh/platformsh-docs/sites/friday/src/get-started/flask/_index.md

 environmental variables in the deployed image.
 Since the information is dynamic, and changes from environment to environment, we don't want to commit those static values in a `.env` file.
-Instead, Upsun supports a `.environment` file that is sourced in the application image, as well as your shell when you ssh into the image.
+Instead, Upsun supports a `.environment` file that is sourced in the application image, as well as your shell when you ssh into the application.
 For a list of all the variables that Upsun generates, please refer to the [documentation on provided environmental variables](https://docs.platform.sh/development/variables/use-variables.html#use-provided-variables).

 Open the `.environment` file that the cli tool generated earlier.
 Notice it has already created some environmental variables for you that point back to those variables that Upsun will generate.
 We'll need to add a few more for our Flask application so flask has what it needs to be able to function properly.
-To start, we need to update the DATABASE_URL variable.
+To start, we need to update the `DATABASE_URL` variable.
 Change the line from:

 ```shell
 export DATABASE_URL="${DB_CONNECTION}://${DB_USERNAME}:${DB_PASSWORD}@${DB_HOST}:${DB_PORT}/${DB_DATABASE}"